codedribbler/Taste-Bots/README.md

 ### Preprocessing
 **1. Data Cleaning**
-1. From the dataset few restaurants which have sufficient reviews are picked .
+1. From the dataset few restaurants which have sufficient reviews are picked.
-2. The column name and review_list are selected .
+2. The column name and review_list are selected.
-3. The reviews from review list are cleaned using regex and other techniques .
+3. The reviews from the review list are cleaned using regex and other techniques.
 4. Finally the cleaned dataset is saved to <a name='rest_excel' href="https://github.com/codedribbler/Taste-Bots/blob/master/Code/Restaurant_Review.xlsx">Restaurant Review</a> excel file .

 **2. Symspell**
-Spelling error is omnipresent in reviews .
-So before further working in reviews it is important to first mitigate the mispellings as much as possible .
+Spelling errors are omnipresent in reviews.
+So before further working in reviews, it is important to first mitigate the misspellings as much as possible.
 To correct spellings a library called <a href="https://github.com/wolfgarbe/SymSpell">Symspell</a> is used.
-Names of indian foods and dishes are appended in its dictionary so that it serves the purpose of the project.
+Names of Indian foods and dishes are appended in its dictionary so that it serves the purpose of the project.

 **3. Lemmatization**
 Lemmatization involves resolving words to their dictionary form.
 In fact, a lemma of a word is its dictionary or canonical form.
 So words like loved, loving etc. will have their lemmatized form as love.
 The reviews are lemmatized using NLTK WordNet Lemmatizer.

-<a href="https://github.com/codedribbler/Taste-Bots/blob/master/Code/Restaurant_Review.xlsx">The Restaurant Review excel</a> contains the output after each review of restaurant is sanitized by passing it through symspell followed by lemmatization function.
+<a href="https://github.com/codedribbler/Taste-Bots/blob/master/Code/Restaurant_Review.xlsx">The Restaurant Review excel</a> contains the output after each review of the restaurant is sanitized by passing it through symspell followed by lemmatization function.

 ### Learning most talked about features of a Restaurant and their sentiments

-In a restaurant there can be features that customers mention in reviews .
-For example , suppose a restaurant serves scrumptious biryani and people really like it .
-So this would reflect in their reviews .
+In a restaurant, there can be features that customers mention in reviews.
+For example, suppose a restaurant serves scrumptious biryani and people really like it.
+So this would reflect in their reviews.
 So some reviews would be like -:

-1) They have one of the best chicken biryanis in bangaluru.
+1) They have one of the best chicken biryanis in Bangalore.

 2) Loved the Biryani.